lorcan2440/MarioKartControlSystem/readme.md

+# Mario Kart DS Control System

+This project explores the techniques of control theory and related concepts to develop a control system for the game Mario Kart DS.
+The game is played automatically in the DeSmuME emulator, with automation provided by a Lua script.
+The main loop of the program is:

+- Lua script in DeSmuME captures a screenshot of the current game frame
+- Lua script sends the screenshot to a Python script via a TCP IPv4 socket
+- Python script uses computer vision (OpenCV) to extract the game state from the screenshot
+- Python script uses a control algorithm to determine the desired control input (button presses)
+- Python script sends the button press information back to the Lua script
+- Lua script presses the required buttons in the emulator, progressing the game state

+### Requirements

+- Windows 11
+- DeSmuME (x86), set up to use 32-bit Lua 5.1
+- Mario Kart DS ROM

 ### How to Install Dependencies for `screenshot.lua` (32-bit, in DeSmuME environment)

 1. Ensure you have the 32-bit version of `lua51.dll` in a directory added to PATH.